mbaltieri/Moon/about/index.md

 [//]: # (See a [live version of Moon](http://taylantatli.github.io/Moon) hosted on GitHub.)

 ## The origins of cognition
 Interested in minimal models of cognition.
 Where does it come from and why does it look evolutionary advantegeous?
 Trying to link basic definitions of cognition to simple mathematical models of agent-environment systems.
 Claiming that an understanding of cognition will require a deep grasp of life, and vice versa.

-To learn how to install and use this theme check out the [Setup Guide](http://taylantatli.me/Moon/moon-theme/) for more information.
+[//]: # (To learn how to install and use this theme check out the [Setup Guide](http://taylantatli.me/Moon/moon-theme/) for more information.)

 [//]: # ([Install Moon](https://github.com/TaylanTatli/Moon){: .btn})